-Buses from Trieste Airport
+Buses to and from Trieste Airport (TRS)

 Trieste Airport is one of the smaller airports in Italy, serving only just over a million passengers per year.
 However, the rising number of passengers each year show that Trieste is becoming a more popular destination.
 The airport is located about 21 miles, or 33 km from the city center of Trieste, and also nearby other areas such as the Croatia and Slovenia borders, Ronchi dei Legionari, Begliano and Cassegliano.
 Due to its location, it is also known as Ronchi dei Legionari, or Friuli Venezia Giulia.
 Trieste is the capital city of Venezia Giulia, and also the largest city in the area, but many popular tourist sights are still within walking distance of one another.
 There are various transport options, including bus services.
 Trieste buses can be taken from the airport to many other locations in and around Trieste.